IT TAKES A VILLAGE

 “I’m sure it’s happened already, an inside job,” she said into his ear.

-The line between theatre and reality blurred as their worlds shifted even more to this alien frame on the Saburian base.
+The line between theatre and reality blurred within this alien frame on the Saburian base.
 Using a flashlight to analyze the waves and the distance from the water, Campbell laid down a thick blanket on the sand on which she simply sat down.

 Years ago, there had been another beach picnic.
 He had kissed his girlfriend at the time, folding back curtains of long dark hair behind dangling drop earrings.
 His friends came by to cheerily wish him “Happy Birthday, Goodbye and Good Night.”